VermilionCosmos/CosmosHUD/README.md

 # CosmosHUD

-This HUD is a many months attempt to bring old TF2 and new TF2 together.
-It's still in it's early stages of development, but it is a project I would love to continue working on.
+This HUD is an attempt to bring old TF2 and new TF2 together.
+If you are looking for a HUD that feels like it belongs in TF2 and is stylistically consistent, I would be honored if you gave this one a try.

 I hope you really enjoy it, and please let me know any feedback you have!